It’s a fact: your friends have more friends than you do.

 Think about the most popular person you know.
 Being friends with someone who is part of many different social groups automatically makes your average number of friends smaller in comparison.
 And it’s the same for everybody else they’re friends with.

 The theory has since been verified using social network data from Twitter and Facebook.
-In this blog post, we’ll use the advanced features of KeyLines – our award-winning graph visualization toolkit – to test the friendship paradox.
+In this blog post, we’ll use the advanced features of our graph visualization products to test the friendship paradox.
 We’ll show how advanced styling and customization makes it easy to gain insight from evolving networks.

 We’ve used data from GCconnex, the Government of Canada’s internal social networking platform.
 Although it’s a private, professional network, the behaviors are similar to those you’d expect to see in a large friendship group.